rachelvansciver/SAACO3/networks/VPC.md

 - recommended to extend private network into the cloud

 ## VPC Endpoint
-- privatly connect a VPC to supported services
+- privately connect a VPC to supported services
 - does not require an internet gateway, [[NAT]], [[VPN]] or [[DirectConnect]]
-- instances dont require public ip adresses
+- instances don't require public IP addresses
 - uses AWS Private Link as connection Line
-- data does not leave AWS while communicatiing
+- data does not leave AWS while communicating
-- doesn not support inter region communication
+- doesn't not support inter region communication

 ### Interface Endpoint
-- eni with private ip adress in the target subnet
+- ENI with private ip address in the target subnet

 ### Gateway Endpoint
 - only for [[S3]] and [[DynamoDB]]
 - gateway which you set as a route target

 ## VPC Peering
-- connection between 2 VPCs using private adresses
+- connection between 2 VPCs using private addresses
 - not transitive
 - need to setup route tables

-### Transit Gatway
+### Transit Gateway
 - hub for multiple peering connections
 - attach options are, vpc, direct connect gateway or another transit gateway either as peering or vpn
 - MTU = max package size